bup/bup/Documentation/bup-get.1.md

 # DESCRIPTION

-`bup get` copies the indicated *ref*s from the source repository to the destination repository (respecting `--bup-dir` and `BUP_DIR`), according to the specified METHOD, which may be one of `--ff`, `--ff:`, `--append`, `--append:`, `--pick`, `--pick:`, `--force-pick`, `--force-pick:`, `--new-tag`, `--new-tag:`, `--replace`, `--replace:`, or `--unnamed`.
+`bup get` transfers the indicated *ref*s from the source repository to the destination repository (respecting `--bup-dir` and `BUP_DIR`), according to the specified METHOD, which may be one of `--ff`, `--ff:`, `--append`, `--append:`, `--pick`, `--pick:`, `--force-pick`, `--force-pick:`, `--new-tag`, `--new-tag:`, `--replace`, `--replace:`, or `--unnamed`.
+By default it will `--copy` the data without alteration, but it can also `--rewrite` it, potentially changing the deduplication granularity, and `--repair` some kinds of damage.
 See the EXAMPLES below for a quick introduction.

 The *ref* is the source repository reference of the object to be fetched, and the *dest* is the optional destination reference.
 A